 My name is Yulia!

-I write stories about food, culture, and things that matter like sustainability and hot Brazilian men.
-Home is Russia, but I currently live in Colombo and eat rice and curry every day.
+I write stories about food, travel, and things that matter like sustainability and my mild obsession with Hollywood actors.
+Home is Russia, but I currently live in Germany and eat rye bread with butter every day.

 If you leave your email, I’ll send you my best picks for bites